-Karen Mullen runs a portrait photography business in Lynden, Wash.
+Karen Mullen runs a portrait photography business in Lynden, Washington.
 She loves teaching as much as she loves photography, and thoroughly enjoys her classes at Whatcom Community College.
 There is always lots of hands-on time in Karen's classes.

 Cynthia Ridings, M.A. is a mother of two Minecraft and Lego enthusiasts.
-She has taught an after-school enrichment computer programming and Minecraft class at Blaine Elementary School since 2015 and this is her second summer teaching camps at Whatcom Community College.
+She has taught an after-school enrichment computer programming and Minecraft class at Blaine Elementary School since 2015 and this is her third summer teaching camps at Whatcom Community College.
 Cynthia has a passion for teaching technology, creative thinking and team building, which allow her to utilize her degrees in Mechanical Engineering and Secondary Education.